Quick Take

 Training

 Mauzers are tough to train.
 While intelligent, they are stubborn and tend to nip when challenged.
-But, if trained from a young age, you can curb this behavior; the same applies to socialization.
+But if trained from a young age, you can curb this behavior; the same applies to socialization.

-This breed needs a firm and consistent hand when training and they respond best to praise and treats or rewards.
+This breed needs a firm and consistent hand when training, and they respond best to praise and treats or rewards.

 Exercise

 Exercise is vital for the Mauzers’ mental and physical health.
 They are very energetic dogs and need several short walks or one long walk per day.
-In addition, these dogs will really benefit from socializing in dog parks or interactive play to keep their minds and body happy.
+In addition, these dogs will really benefit from socializing in dog parks or interactive play to keep their minds and bodies happy.

-But, if they don’t receive enough stimulation, this breed can display negative behaviors.
+But if they don’t receive enough stimulation, this breed can display negative behaviors.
 They also suffer from separation anxiety and shouldn’t be left alone for long periods.

 Puppies